isabelladegen/insulin-need/README.md

     ├── src/
     │   ├── scripts
     │   └── <various py files>
-    ├── tests
+    ├── examples/ -> contains example Jupyter notebooks that show how to use the code ├── tests
     ├── README.md
     ├── conda.yml -> use to create Python env